mtwasetku-ui/physioto/src/content/blog/parkinsons-disease-home-physiotherapy.md

 **1 A thorough clinical conversation (15–20 minutes)**

-Michael will ask about your Parkinson's history, current medications and their timing, your main movement difficulties, your daily routine, your falls history, and what you most want to be able to continue doing.
+Micheal will ask about your Parkinson's history, current medications and their timing, your main movement difficulties, your daily routine, your falls history, and what you most want to be able to continue doing.
 Family members and carers are welcome and encouraged to be present.

 **2 Physical assessment in your home environment (15–20 minutes)**

-Michael will assess your gait, balance, posture, transfers, rigidity, and freezing triggers.
+Micheal will assess your gait, balance, posture, transfers, rigidity, and freezing triggers.
 Because this takes place in your home, it will include observing your actual walking environment — your hallway width, your doorways, your flooring transitions, your stairs.
 This assessment cannot be replicated in a clinic.

 **3 Education and explanation of findings (10 minutes)**

-Michael will explain what is driving your specific movement difficulties and discuss the evidence base for physiotherapy in Parkinson's.
+Micheal will explain what is driving your specific movement difficulties and discuss the evidence base for physiotherapy in Parkinson's.
 Many people find it clarifying to understand the neuroscience behind why certain interventions — particularly cueing and high-intensity exercise — are so effective.

 **4 Practical treatment and cueing work (15–20 minutes)**